-- 1 monitoring coordination implementation strategy is not initiated - 1 monitoring coordination implementation strategy is in progress - 1 monitoring coordination implementation strategy is initiated
+- All monitoring coordination implementation strategies have been initiated - 1 monitoring coordination implementation strategy is in progress

 • Upon review of the monitoring coordination implementation strategies, the Monitoring Coordination Forum upgraded the priority level for strategy 6.0 Routine sampling from a medium, to a high priority.
 This was due to the necessity of the development of the efficacy report to enable the prioritization of watersheds/stream segments within the TMDL area for potential source identification studies.